Kids vegetable garden: How to make and plant a garden for kids

 In addition to the space needed for growing, you will also potentially need the following:

 - Plant labels (you can use old ice lolly / popsicle sticks)

 - Watering can

 What to grow

 What you choose to grow will in part, depend on your growing space.
 That is, how much space you have, sunlight, etc. However, I will recommend some plants that can be fun to try to grow with children.
 It can be great to try new things and children will be more likely to try and eat the vegetables that they have grown.
 This is a great way to get them to try new food!
 Below are some ideas of what you can grow.
-You may also want to explore this list of the easiest vegetables to grow.
+You may also want to explore this list of the.
 Some of these plants require more space to grow than others so consider your space (and time of year) when deciding what you want to start growing):

 - Green beans